-4.1 You should inform the head teacher if you identify any deficiency in the service provided by the School, resulting from breaches of this Code.
-If you have concerns about raising the deficiency with your line manager, and wish to maintain confidentiality, you can use the School's Confidential Reporting Code.
+4.1 You should inform your line manager/head teacher if you identify any deficiency in the service provided by the Federation, resulting from breaches of this Code.
+If you have concerns about raising the deficiency with your line manager, and wish to maintain confidentiality, you can use the Federation's Confidential Reporting Code.
 Under this code you should make disclosures about possible malpractice to:

-- a) The Headteacher or senior teacher. - b) Where (a) is inappropriate, you should approach the Chair of Governors. - c) Where the disclosure relates to potential harm/abuse of a child, you should contact the Local Authority Designated Officer (LADO), contact details can be found in the Child Protection procedures and on the County Council website. - d) If the concern is regarding financial irregularities or fraud then you should report to the Headteacher/Chair of Governors.
+- a) Your line manager - b) Where (a) is inappropriate, the Headteacher or a senior leader - c) Where (a) and (b) are inappropriate, you should approach the Chair of Governors - d) Where the disclosure relates to potential harm/abuse of a child, you should contact the Local Authority Designated Officer (LADO), contact details can be found in the Child Protection procedures and on the County Council website - e) If the concern is regarding financial irregularities or fraud then you should report to the Headteacher/Chair of Governors.
 Where this is not appropriate you should contact the Audit Service at the Local Authority.